-MivaSorb is a unique solution for treating industrial wastewater contaminated by PFAS.
+MivaSorb is an unique solution for treating industrial wastewater contaminated by PFAS.

 What kind of pollutants does the process remove?